vbrazo/algorithms-archives/README.md

 Yes, we can tentatively place queens on the board.

-- Can we verify if th epartial solution is invalid?
+- Can we verify if the partial solution is invalid?

 Yes, we can check a solution is invalid if two queens threaten each other.
-To speed this up, we can ssume that all queens already placed so far do not threaten each other, so we only need to check if the last queen we added attacks any other quee.
+To speed this up, we can assume that all queens already placed so far do not threaten each other, so we only need to check if the last queen we added attacks any other queue.

 - Can we verify if the solution is complete?